digilist/BaconBulb/README.md

 BaconBulb
 =========

-Hit the bulbs with bacon
+Hit the bulbs with bacon.

+Our game for the BaconGameJam05!